2025 Draft Budget & Financial Plan

 With the District of Lake Country increasing taxes to support RCMP is there an associated increase in traffic fine revenue expected?
 I do see protective services revenue increasing from 2024 and into 2025 but it is not separated the same way that the expenditures are...

-Morgan asked 13 days ago
+Morgan asked about 2 months ago

 Hi Morgan,